Aitia-IIOT/ah5-docs-java-spring/src/authentication/manual/examples.md

 # Identity Management endpoints

-  To use any of the following operations requester must identify itself by providing its own identity token in the Authorization header.
+  To use any of the following operations, the requester must identify itself by providing its own identity token in the Authorization header.

   ~~~
   -H 'Authorization: Bearer IDENTITY-TOKEN//9333c248-7b16-478c-b6c8-605abbbc361a'